USGenWeb map logo

 In 1803, the Land Lottery Act was passed which provided for the survey of new lands, the division into equal lots and the numbering of these lots.
 In 1818, the Georgia Legislature created three new counties in the southern most portion of this land.
 They were Early to the west, Irwin in the middle and Appling on the east.
 It is in the original Irwin County that Tift County would later be formed.
 A map showing the relationship of the current counties to the 1820 Land Districts can be seen here.

-For a more detailed account, I refer you to the History of Tift County by Ida Belle Williams from which the above was compiled.
+For a more detailed account, refer to History of Tift County by Ida Belle Williams from which the above was compiled.
 Several copies are available at the Tifton - Tift County Public Library.

 Cities and Towns Within Tift County (communities)